We know, messing with tradition can be dangerous – especially when it involves relatives.

 Option 2: Make healthy changes to your recipe

 If you aren’t ready for a new recipe, you can make your favorite stuffing healthier with some easy substitutions.

 “For instance, the difference between pork and turkey sausage is fairly significant,” Seifert said.
 Pork has 8 grams of fat per ounce and turkey has 3 grams of fat per ounce.

-Butter and olive oil have the same amount of fat per serving; however, olive oil doesn’t have any saturated fat, which is better for heart health, Seifert said.
+Butter and olive oil have the same amount of fat per serving; however, olive oil doesn’t have any saturated fat, which is better for heart health, Moore said.